The Ultimate End Game Reference Headphone

-As you can see the inside of the case is surrounded by foam to protect the headphones and accessories.
+The inside of the case is surrounded by foam to protect the headphones and accessories.
 The earcups on the headphones can rotate and lay flat, allowing the case to remain thinner than the option of having the cups remain vertical.
-Between the earcups Meze has included a set of alternative ear pads, made of a soft, velvety material called Alcantara rather than the real leather ones attached.
+Between the earcups, Meze has included a set of alternative ear pads, made of a soft, velvety material called Alcantara rather than the real leather ones attached to the headphones.
 It’s more of a preferential aspect to choose which padding you want to use.
-I preferred the leather because I felt they created a closer seal around my ears than the velvet ones.
+I preferred the leather pads because I felt they created a closer seal around my ears than the velvet ones.
 This will also play a part in the overall sound quality as we'll see later.
-A braided 10-foot stock cable is included, featuring 4-pin connectors to the headphones and a balanced TRS 1/4" or 4-pin XLR amplifier jack to your source.
+A braided 10-foot stock cable is included, featuring 4-pin connectors to the headphones and your choice of a balanced TRS 1/4" or 4-pin XLR amplifier jack to your source.
 The quality of the braiding is nice enough, but I felt the cable gave the Empyrean a flat presentation without much energy.
 I'll discuss more of this in the Dragon Cable section, but the overall build quality of the cable from a construction point of view is decent.
 The connectors all fit snugly into the gear I paired the headphone with.
 Keep in mind that you'll have to select the proper jack connector that will work for your system.
-You’ll also find the paperwork and complementary reading materials next to the headphones.
+You’ll also find the paperwork and complimentary reading materials next to the headphones.

 The Players: Meze Audio and Rinaro Isodynamics